Algeria is one of the most underrated countries in Africa.

 Algeria also has an incredibly rich history with 7 World Heritage sites – if only more tourists could gain entry to this country to enjoy these wonderful places.
 And it may come as a surprise to most, but Algeria is one of the most socially developed countries in Africa.

-As I mentioned above, Algeria doesn’t encourage tourism at all.
+As I mentioned above, Algeria doesn’t encourage tourism.
 From what I’ve gathered from speaking with locals on the ground in Algeria, the country is so rich in natural minerals (oil & gas being the main exports) that tourism isn’t considered as being a significant industry for boosting the economy.

 And most importantly, you might need a Letter of Invitation from someone in Algeria approved by the Ministry of Foreign Affairs.

-To remove some of the headaches for you, I’d recommend reaching out to an Algerian Tour Operator to help to facilitate an LOI (letter of invitation).
-This will make things much easier to obtain a visa and in some cases, quicker.
+If you need assistance with logistics on the ground in Algeria, I’d recommend reaching out to an Algerian Tour Operator to help to facilitate an LOI (letter of invitation).
+This will make it much easier to obtain a visa and, in some cases, quicker.

 A Tour Operator can submit other documents to the Ministry of Tourism in Algeria to support your request to enter the country.